moisei/unix_config/Readme.md

 curl https://raw.githubusercontent.com/moisei/unix_config/master/init_private_config | bash

-New environment will be loaded automatically on next session.
+In order load new environment in the current session, execute the line below.
-If you want to load new environment in current session then execute following:
+Otheriwse new environment will be loaded automatically in the next session.
 ```
 source ~/.profile
 ```